Technology acceptance model: Usage

-In addition, authors Jun, Yoon, and Lee also think that the technology acceptance model is essential to analyze the factors affecting customers’ behavior towards online food delivery services.
+In addition, authors Jun et al. also think that the technology acceptance model is essential to analyze the factors affecting customers’ behavior towards online food delivery services.
 It is also a widely adopted theoretical model to demonstrate the acceptance of new technology fields.
 The foundation of TAM is a series of concepts that clarifies and predicts people’s behaviors with their beliefs, attitudes, and behavioral intention.
 In TAM, perceived ease of use and perceived usefulness, considered general beliefs, play a more vital role than salient beliefs in attitudes toward utilizing a particular technology.